//The standard

 Can AI-generated evidence be used in court?

 Not on its own.
 Raw AI output is not evidence and will not survive cross-examination.
-What holds up is a finding a qualified human investigator has sourced, corroborated, and will testify to, where AI only accelerated the work.
-The investigator is the witness, never the machine.
+What holds up is a finding a qualified human investigator has sourced, corroborated, and stands behind in sworn written findings, where AI only accelerated the work.
+The human is accountable for it, never the machine.
 This is general information, not legal advice.

 What is FRE 707?